Wednesday, December 30, 2020

 Quiet Bay

-azure basks in slack breezes.
+azure basks in a slack breeze.

 it's hard to tell reflection